Asian shares mixed, trade worries continue on Trump tariffs

 The S&P 500 index rose 5.84 points, or 0.2%, to 2,788.86.
 The Dow Jones Industrial Average gained 43.47 points, or 0.2%, to 25,169.88.
 The Nasdaq composite added 20.41 points, or 0.3%, to 7,567.72.
 The Russell 2000 index of smaller companies fell 4.42 points, or 0.3%, to 1,485.53.

-Trump announced a new 5% tariff on all Mexican goods Thursday to halt the flow of migrants into the U.S. The tariff, to be effective June 10, would increase each month if Trump is not satisfied by Mexico's efforts on border security.
+Trump announced a new 5% tariff on all Mexican goods Thursday aimed at pressuring Mexico to halt the flow of migrants into the U.S. The tariff, to be effective June 10, would increase each month if Trump is not satisfied by Mexico's efforts on border security.

 Trade concerns are likely to continue through late June, when U.S. and Chinese leaders will have an opportunity to meet at the G20 summit in Japan.